Schedule a call or visit

 CMP200 | Project Management in Construction

-This course is designed to provide students with the knowledge and skills necessary to manage projects in the construction industry.
-Major topics include planning, executing, monitoring, and analyzing project activities, costs, and resource-management techniques.
-These skills are commonly used in developing, monitoring and controlling construction projects.
-In addition, students will prepare a portfolio with AutoCAD project drawing graphics.
+This course is designed to provide students with the specialized knowledge and skills necessary to manage construction projects and address the unique challenges and requirements of project management in the construction industry.
+The course will predominantly focus on addressing case studies in the areas of planning, executing, monitoring, and analyzing construction project activities, costs, and resource management methods.

 Duration: 40 hours, 2 week.